tabete-community/kotatsu/_pages/what.md

   <img src="{{ site.baseurl }}/assets/img/tabete_ico.png" alt="Tabete" class="brand-mark">
 </p>

-We believe in openness and transparency.
-Every idea, solution and opportunity is openly explored and shared.

 **Tabete** (たべて, 食べて) means "please eat" in Japanese.
 It's an invitation, a welcoming gesture.
-By including this element, we're extending a metaphorical invitation for you to join us at the table, to partake in the feast of ideas, creativity and collaboration we offer.

-In essence, **Tabete represents an open invitation** to collaborate, to nourish ideas and to grow together.
+In essence, **Tabete itself represents an invitation** to join us at our table, to collaborate, and to grow together.
 It's about feeding innovation, fuelling connections and making sure that everyone has a place - at our table and on our team.

 ## Kotatsu